mangpo/floem/compiler/README.md

 For a CPU-only system, you require [DPDK](http://dpdk.org/) to be installed.
 Set variable `dpdk_dir` in `compiler/target.py` to DPDK directory's path.
 If you do not intent to use DPDK, leave the variable as is.

-For a system with a Cavium LiquidIO NIC, you require Cavium SDK and this [repository](https://gitlab.cs.washington.edu/mangpo/LiquidIOII-UseCase), containing source and binary for LiquidIO driver and firmware with Floem runtime.
+For a system with a Cavium LiquidIO NIC, you require Cavium SDK, source and binary for LiquidIO driver and firmware.
+Copy all files in `include_cavium` directory of this repo to `liquidio-linux-driver-fwsrc-1.6.1_rc2/octeon/se/apps/nic` directory in the LiquidIO firmware's source.

 ### Setup